 GET YOUR HOME IN MINT CONDITION

-Making the decision to sell your home can be difficult.
+Making the decision to sell your house in Vancouver can be difficult.
 But once the decision is made, it’s time to get to work.
-In real estate, being prepared is the key.
+In the Vancouver real estate, being prepared is the key.
 And your first call should be to the MINT Home Team.

 We’ve curated the following eight steps every homeowner should consider before opening the doors to prospective Buyers.
 Give yourself at least two weeks to complete everything necessary the make the most of your greatest asset.
 But the results will speak for themselves – a home sold faster, and at a higher price.

-Contact us today – we will be sure to match you up with our specialist in your area.
+Contact our Vancouver realtors today – we will be sure to match you up with our specialist in your area.

 Potential Buyers are looking for a blank canvas.
 A home with lots of knick-knacks, furniture, pictures, and children’s toys strewn about may affect the Buyer from seeing the full potential of your property.
 And all the clutter may make your property seem smaller and less inviting.
 It’s time to get tough.
 If you don’t need something, or haven’t used it in over a year, consider the item for donation, recycle, garbage or storage.

 De-cluttering also makes it easier to keep your home neat and tidy between showings.